 Common Grit Sizes are 24, 36, 60.
 The above table may be confusing.
 It all depends on country to country.
 In some countries sources are very limited.

-Tip: All types of Adapter Bushings are available.
+Tip: All types of Adapter Bushings are available in the market.
 And some wheels do come along with Bushings.
 If not, make some with a lathe.
 Simple.

 Bench Grinder Accessories